Tag Archives: Africa Travel

 Cape Coast festival scenes

 “The festival procession began at the lagoon and wound for several hours through the town.
-It consisted of what our host termed ‘Asafo companies’ — seemingly clan-like groups.
+It consisted of what our host termed ‘Asafo companies’ — seemingly clan-like groupings.
 About a dozen of these units came along, followed by the main officials of the district, and finally the principal chief.

 “Each Asafo company boasted a flag carrier, frequently a young boy.
 He would jump and jerk and swirl the flag about, and if he was exceptionally good, bystanders would put money in his mouth.
 Then came a knot of people in all their finery, the men bearing fur-covered chests on their heads containing the clans’ holy items, then fetish priests and priestesses in white robes with whitewashed faces and white shell necklaces.
 Next came a carved wooden stool carried by a maiden on her head.
 On the stool was a lacy white pillow.
 The maiden would curl and swoon as if a great weight had come down upon her head.
 The stool is intended for a god, our friend Clement pointed out, and the maiden, in her movements, was signifying the god’s arrival or presence.